Application scoring for A100 Medicine MBChB

 Applicants with achieved A-levels

-Provided the applicant is within two years of leaving school, applicants with achieved A-levels will be automatically invited to interview if they have attained:
+Provided the applicant is within two years of leaving school, applicants with achieved A-levels will be automatically invited to interview for 2022 entry if they have attained:

 - At least grade B or 6 at first sitting in the 4 mandatory GCSE subjects